phorton1/base-apps-gitMUI/docs/rethink.md

 and REMOTE_ONLY repos, and removed the parsing of the BRANCH from the git_repos.txt file.

 The {branch} member (used in gitChanges, gitPush, gitPull, and so forth) is determined, and monitored based on the local Git::Raw repository.

-I am rethinking the way I do the whole thing, removing some of the invariants, and 'fixed' members in the system.

-- The system considers it an invariant that all managed LOCAL repos within git_repos.txt have a REMOTE on gitHub.
-- The system considers it an invariant that all repos on gitHub have a managed LOCAL repository within git_repos.txt
-- git_repos.txt has a BRANCH, which defaults to 'master' if not otherwise specified.
-- The system considers it an invariant that the parsed BRANCH for all managed local repos have a correponding remote of that branch.
-- The system implicitly assumes that the gitHub default branch is, or at least *should* be the same as the parsed BRANCH

 ## LOCAL_ONLY and REMOTE_ONLY repos